Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

 >
 > ![](media/04/image3.png)

-2. If you don’t see created instances in the Virtual Machine list use the F5 button to reload the page.
+<li>If you don’t see created instances in the Virtual Machine list use the F5 button to reload the page.  </li>

     ![](media/04/image4.png)

-3. During configuration of the Microsoft Azure Site Recovery Configuration Server, Rajesh has used a partially hidden User Name.
+<li>During configuration of the Microsoft Azure Site Recovery Configuration Server, Rajesh has used a partially hidden User Name.   </li>

 > ![](media/04/image5.png)

-4. This User Name has been constructed from the AWS instance ID + “Administrator” account name:
+<li>This User Name has been constructed from the AWS instance ID + “Administrator” account name:  </li>

 > ![](media/04/image6.png)

-5. And you will see it show upon the next screen in the video:
+<li>And you will see it show upon the next screen in the video: </li>

 > ![](media/04/image7.png)

-6. During the Target Server configuration, the empty “master target server” list appears to be empty in the Azure Portal:
+<li>During the Target Server configuration, the empty “master target server” list appears to be empty in the Azure Portal:  </li>

 > ![](media/04/image8.png)

-7. To refresh the list, you have to refresh the Configuration Server as shown below:
+<li>To refresh the list, you have to refresh the Configuration Server as shown below:  </li>

 > ![](media/04/image9.png)

-8. Refreshing the Configuration Server is the same job as creating and could be tracked via the JOBS tab.
-After the job is done you can come back to the list and you should see the created Target Server in the list.
+<li>Refreshing the Configuration Server is the same job as creating and could be tracked via the JOBS tab.
+After the job is done you can come back to the list and you should see the created Target Server in the list.  </li>

-9. During the step of adding the Physical Machines to the Protection Group you will be asked to select the Storage Account.
-Please create it before adding the Physical Machines.
+<li>During the step of adding the Physical Machines to the Protection Group you will be asked to select the Storage Account.
+Please create it before adding the Physical Machines.  </li>

 > ![](media/04/image10.png)